ylhyra/ylhyra_content/data/Nafn_Vestmannaeyja.md

         "meaning": "but he is looked at as the first settler."
       },
       "s_r398100": {
-        "meaning": "Because of those Irish slaves these islands to the south of Iceland are called \"the Westman Islands\". " },
+        "meaning": "Because of those Irish slaves these islands to the south of Iceland are called \"the Westman Islands\"."
+      },
       "s_r39819": {
         "meaning": "His blood brother Hjörleifur came with him."